 Now you are ready for the real operation.
-Take a spade, fork or shovel, whichever you are handiest with, and pry up the plant carefully from all sides.
+Take a spade, garden fork, or shovel, whichever you are the handiest with, and pry up the plant carefully from all sides.

-Next, lift the Dahlia clumps carefully and cut the stalks about two inches above the crown, leaving the dahlia tubers to dry in the sun and air for about a day.
-A little soil may stick to the clumps but that is easily removed by tapping the end of the cut stalk with a trowel, block of wood or any heavy object.
+Next, lift the Dahlia clumps carefully and cut the stalks about two inches above the crown.
+Let the dahlia tubers dry in the sun and air for about a day.
+A little soil may stick to the clumps, but that is easily removed by tapping the end of the cut stalk with a trowel, block of wood, or any heavy object.

-Some varieties are poor winter keepers, others good… but with good care there is no need to segregate the two kinds.
+Some varieties are poor winter keepers, others good, but there is no need to segregate the two kinds with good care.
 However, if a tuber should break off, the wound should be dusted thoroughly with sulfur to keep out rot.

-If any tuber is injured, the damaged portion should be removed with a clean, sharp cut and sulfur applied.
+If any tuber is injured, remove the damaged portion with a clean, sharp cut and sulfur applied.

 When it comes to the actual storage, line the storage container with paper, preferably waterproof.
-Then put in a layer of tubers taking care to keep them from touching, cover with vermiculite, almost-dry peatmoss or sawdust, put in another layer of tubers and cover completely.
-Split the largest clumps to facilitate packing.
+Then put in a layer of tubers taking care to keep them from touching, cover with vermiculite, almost-dry peat moss, or sawdust, put in another layer of tubers, and cover completely.
+Finally, split the largest clumps to facilitate packing.

 by JR Berry